MDecker-MobileComputing/Android_PegSolitaire/README.md

 This repository contains the code for a simple [Peg Solitaire](https://en.wikipedia.org/wiki/Peg_solitaire) game as native Android app.
 The main purpose of the app is it to demonstrate usage of the [GridLayout](https://developer.android.com/reference/android/widget/GridLayout).

+How to solve this game is described [here](https://www.wikihow.com/Win-the-Peg-Solitaire-Game-(English-Board)).

 <br>

 ----